 - An approved NYSDOH medical exemption form signed by a New York State licensed physician stating that immunization or re-immunization is detrimental to your child’s health and why.
 The medical exemption form must be renewed annually.

-If your youngster is not fully immunized, we hope that you will attend to this at once so that he/she will be able to enter school.
-The law permits a 14-day grace period to give you time to secure immunizations that may be needed or to have documentation sent from your physician.
+If your youngster is not fully immunized, we hope that you will attend to this at once so that they will be able to enter school whether in person or virtual learning.
+The law permits a 14 day grace period to give you time to secure immunizations that may be needed or to have documentation sent from your healthcare provider.